maskislife/Python005-01/week01/NOTE.md

 Starting

-env is fedora in vm
+fedora is unstable in vmware, so switch to debian